 "That's great, but, if visualising was all that was needed then the top step on the podium would look pretty crowded!"

-We don't live in our heads, that's called day-dreaming; we live in the real world.
+We don't live in our heads, that's called daydreaming; we live in the real world.
 We need to do all the things that will make us achieve our vision.
 Living your future helps you test out reality.
-So it's not what you are going to do next week, next year, but what you are doing now and what results you're getting now.
+So it's not what you are going to do next week or next year, but what you are doing now and what results you are getting.

 Knowing what you want in the future allows you to measure where you are.
 You can build on the success factor.
 Yes, I am this and yes we've achieved that.
 The other side is what I call the wriggle factor.
 When writing up your vision statement, which bit was hardest to write because you know you haven't cracked it yet?
 Where must you put your time and energy?

-In the box above, I have shared the vision statement for my own business with you.
-I can say I live this now, however, it is not yet at the level where I can say it's how I want the world to be once I've finished changing it.
+In the box above, I have shared the overarching vision statements of the two businesses I am involved with.
+I can say I live these now, however, it is not yet at the level where I can say it's how I want the world to be once I've finished changing it.
 It does drive everything I do in the business towards that vision.

 This brings me to the last point I'd like to share.
 Living your vision now means that you present that image to others.
-This increases your credibility with them and attracts the right people to want to work for and with, you.
+This increases your credibility and attracts the right people to want to work for and with you.

-Here's a nice personal example: In my vision, my team demonstrate how our methodology works ... we walk the talk.
-Jo Pogson, one of my most prolific referral partners said, "What I really like about you is that you role model your services.
-You don't just teach it, you walk the talk".
+Here's a nice personal example: In my vision for Jackysherman.com, Jo Pogson, one of my most prolific referral partners said, "What I really like about you is that you role model your services.
+You don't just teach it, you walk the talk."

 Until next time ...